You’re having a baby! Congratulations.

 06. Money Tree

-Another excellent statement plant is the money tree.
+Another excellent statement plant for your baby nursery is the Money Tree.
 Commonly known as the Guiana chestnut, this indoor tree enjoys lots of shade and indirect sunlight but needs plenty of water.
-When properly cared for, the money tree can grow up to six feet tall and produce beautiful, bright green leaves.

 According to the Missouri Botanical Garden, the money tree gets its name from an old story of a man who struck it rich by selling the tree’s seeds.
-Because of this story, Feng Shui teachings state that the money tree brings good luck and prosperity.
+Because of this story, Feng Shui teachings state that the money tree brings good luck and prosperity, a great way to start babies first years.

 If none of the houseplants listed above suit your style, when shopping for baby safe plants look for houseplants that have the following qualities: